Azure/Microsoft-Defender-for-Cloud/Powershell scripts/MDC Cost Estimator - Raw Billable Data Export/README.md

 ## Description
-This PowerShell script scans an Azure tenant and exports a CSV containing the **raw billable units** for every subscription, ready to be imported into the **Microsoft Defender for Cloud Cost Estimator** (part of the MDC Next-Gen experience in Microsoft Sentinel).
+This PowerShell script scans an Azure tenant and exports a CSV containing the **raw billable units** for every subscription, ready to be used as a reference when filling in the **Microsoft Defender for Cloud Cost Estimator** (part of the MDC Next-Gen experience in Microsoft Sentinel).

+The cost estimator does **not** auto-import this file — use the CSV as a lookup while typing the values into the calculator manually.

 The script does **not** perform any pricing calculation.
 It only collects the inventory and usage metrics that the calculator needs in order to estimate